bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Limitations
 This audit makes no statements or warranties about the viability of the Dao.Casino's business proposition, the individuals involved in this business or the regulatory regime for the business model.

+This report is a self-audit of the crowdsale written by the auditor.
+This author will attempt to seek an independent code review of this crowdsale contract.

 <br />

 <hr />